Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Exercise 🐕

 Don’t get a Smooth Fox Terrier unless you’re prepared to spend a great deal of time tuckering them out.
-These dogs need a ton of exercise, and they can turn destructive if they don’t get it.
+They need plenty of exercise and can become destructive if they don’t get it.
+However, they’re not couch destroyers or shoe chompers but love to dig.
+If you don’t burn off their excess energy, they’ll have your lawn looking like a slice of Swiss cheese in no time.

 They do need daily walks, but that’s unlikely to be sufficient.
 You’ll need to make them run.
-An easy way to do that is by playing fetch, as they love to chase after anything that’s in motion.
+An easy way to do that is by playing fetch, as they love chasing after anything in motion.

 smooth fox terrier smiling